-- Daytime Program Chair Teachers' names and the days, times, and locations for all teaches and clinics. - Syllabus Chair Photos of the teachers and clinicians for use on the signs.
-Usually the Syllabus Chair has the most current pictures of participants; however, sometimes it is the Daytime Program Chair who has the current photos. - Facilities Chair If appointed, provides information on meeting times, locations of activities, and vendors.
-If a Facilities Chair was not appointed, the General Chair or Assistant Chair provides this information. - Registration Chair Times that registration is open. - Sound Chair of audio production company Hearing enhancement frequencies to be used in each hall.
+- Daytime Program Chair Teachers' names and the days, times, and locations for all teaches and clinics. - Syllabus Chair - Photos of the teachers and clinicians for use on the signs along with the schedules of the teaches.
+Usually the Syllabus Chair has the most current pictures of participants; however, sometimes the Daytime Program Chair asks the teachers for their current photos. - Schedules of the teaches and standbys, including names of the dances to be taught - Facilities Chair If appointed, provides information on meeting times, locations of activities, and vendors.
+If a Facilities Chair was not appointed, the General Chair or Assistant Chair provides this information. - Registration Chair Times that registration is open. - Sound Coordinator or audio production company Hearing enhancement frequencies to be used in each hall.

-• Google Workspace Drive - Archive of information from previous Signage Chairs
+Google Workspace Drive - Archive of information from previous Signage Chairs

 A dedicated user account in the form of an ICBDA email address is available for the Signage Chair.
-All the Google Workspace features are accessed through the user account name and a unique password which is supplied by the Webmaster.
+All the Google Workspace features are accessed through the user account (name@icbda.com) and a unique password.
+You can request the Webmaster to provide you a new password, or the previous Signage Chair may simply give you their password.
+Then, if desired, change the password to something you can remember and set up the phone authentication.
+Optionally, you can retain the same password as the previous chair.

 Use of the email address for correspondence is optional.
-The Drive feature in Google Workspace provides storage space to archive information related to the Signage Chair.
+The Drive feature in Google Workspace provides storage space to archive information related to the Signage Chair position.

-Each year after the convention, upload any information that would be helpful for the next Signage Chair.
+Each year after the convention, upload any information that would be helpful for the next Signage Chair, such as sign layouts and pictures of clinicians.
 Review any correspondence in the email account for retention or deletion.
-Then notify the Webmaster by August 1 that the account is ready for transfer.
+Then either share your password with the new Signage Chair or notify the Webmaster that the account is ready for transfer and request the password be reset.

-The Webmaster will then reset the password so that the account is ready for use by the next Signage Chair.
-For more information on using the Google Workspace account, see Google Workspace Capabilities on page 63.
+For more information on using the Google Workspace account and the benefits available to the organization, see the Google Workspace Capabilities on page 72.